 Philippine Labor Laws That Employers Must Know

 The government established labor laws to protect employees’ rights in the Philippines.
 To avoid trouble with the law, you must stay compliant.
-Here are some of the Philippine labor laws that employers must know.
+Here are some of the country’s labor laws that employers must know:

-The Department of Labor and Employment mandates that employers provide their employees with equal work opportunities, security of tenure, compensation for working hours, weekly rest days, and safe working conditions.
-In addition to this, they can’t hire children below 15 years old, as stated in Republic Act No. 7658.
+The Department of Labor and Employment (DOLE) upholds key rights for Filipino workers, including equal employment opportunities, security of tenure, fair compensation, weekly rest days, and safe working conditions.
+Employers are also prohibited from hiring children under 15 years old, as stated in Republic Act No. 7610, as amended by RA No. 7658.
+These protections aim to promote dignity, safety, and fairness in the workplace.

 By not following the due process, you may pay employee damages if they decide to bring the case to DOLE.